Ferry Tips and Tricks

 Keep in mind…

 - Not all sailings are made every day.
 Some routes are only taken on certain days.
 Make sure the route you want to take is available when you want to take it.
+The easiest way to make sure you get on a sailing going to the right place is to make a reservation.

 For more details on the Washington State Ferry system, check out their FAQ sheet.